Rudi Ansbacher Advancing Women in Academic Medicine Leadership Scholars Program Nomination Form

 $10,000 per non-University of Michigan affiliates.
 Tuition is complimentary for University of Michigan affiliates.

-- Selected nominees will be invited to complete an application by November 22, 2021
+- Selected nominees will be invited to complete an application during the week of November 7

-- We anticipate the program will begin virtually in March 2022 (please mark your calendars now).
+- The sixth cohort of the Ansbacher Program will begin in October 2023 and end in April 2025.
 Final dates for the remainder of the program will be shared at the time of program application.

-For more information about this program, please contact Danielle Dros in Faculty Development at email@example.com.
+For more information about this program, please contact Whitney Williams in Faculty Development at email@example.com.